pvnotpv/bonding-curve-plotter/README.md

 - The graph.py accepts a scale variable that is used to scale the graph...
 Since there can be a lot of scenarios...
 I really have no idea how to do it programmatically, but this way gives you a lot of control of the plotted graph; you can make it look beautiful, tbh.

-Use cases and different scenarios explained in my blog post:
+Use cases and different scenarios explained in my blog post, also the scaling part(btw you may not get the curve plotted, if the scale variable is incorrent):